-2) An enthusiast and curious student for 4-years who will receive additional research skills/training in the SPT program (see below).
+2) An enthusiastic and curious student for four years who will receive additional research skills/training in the SPT program (see below).
 Many of the students will also have prior experience with research from their time as pre-med in college.

-3) The curriculum design provides education in basic science (year 1) and clinical training (year 2) in an accelerated fashion producing an experience mini-physician to enhance the research team.
+3) The curriculum design provides education in basic science (year 1) and clinical training (year 2) in an accelerated fashion producing an experienced mini-physician to enhance the research team.

 4) Students will have experiences all over Fort Worth with the potential to share or expand your research.

 Before choosing a mentor and project, the students will be trained in literature search strategies and critical appraisal of literature.
 They will also have activities to regain their sense of childhood curiosity and become proficient questioners.
 They will have training in human subject’s research and general responsible conduct of research (including ethics, plagiarism, conflict of interest, etc.).

 Here are some examples of research projects from the class of 2023:

 - Sacroiliac Joint Fusion using the iFuse Titanium Triangular Implant System: Two-Year Clinical Outcome Study